MusicAsCode/ardour-build/README.md

 Ardour.
 I'd like to move it forward and create a container that will fit into existing Desktop environments in as natural a way from a user experience standpoint, but with minimal impact on the host OS.

+Goals:

+1. Desktop integration.
+To the greatest degree the container should look, to the Desktop environment, like a normal application.
+2. Files created by the containerized application have to be stored in host OS file system in "normal" places (e.g. $HOME/Music).